Difficulty rating: Low

 How to clean your curtains

-Like everything else in your home, tracks collect dirt that can turn into grease, especially in the kitchen.
-This not only makes them more difficult to clean, but also affects the smooth running of the rails.
-You should regularly wipe your tracks clean using warm water to keep them gliding smoothly.
+Like everything else in your home, poles and tracks collect dirt and dust which can affect the smooth movement of your curtains.
+You can regularly wipe your poles and tracks clean using warm water to keep them gliding smoothly.